moyaiu/moyaiu.github.io/README.md

 ### This is the website for the Moyaiu Discord Bot.

-This Website is currently work in progress.

 # Functions

-This website contains information about the bot.
+This website contains information about the bot, and soon a dashboard

 # [Invite](https://discord.com/api/oauth2/authorize?client_id=800830711367467040&permissions=8&scope=bot%20applications.commands)